tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 up the DNA to form the transcription bubble.
 The core enzyme moves ahead, manufacturing RNA leaving the sigma subunit behind at the promoter region.
 The end of a gene is marked by a terminator sequence that forms a hair pin structure in the RNA.
 The sub-class of terminators require a recognition protein, known as rho (ρ), to function.

-**5.9.2 Process of transcription** In prokaryotes, there are three major types of
+### Process of transcription

-RNAs: mRNA, tRNA, and rRNA.
+In prokaryotes, there are three major types of RNAs: mRNA, tRNA, and rRNA.
 All three RNAs are needed to synthesize a protein in a cell.
 The mRNA provides the template, tRNA brings amino acids and reads the genetic code, and rRNAs play structural and catalytic role during translation.
 There is a single DNA-dependent RNA polymerase that catalyses transcription of all types of RNA.
 It binds to the promoter and initiates transcription (Initiation).
 The polymerases binding sites are called promoters.
 It uses nucleoside triphosphate as substrate and energy source and polymerases in a template depended fashion following the rule of complementarity.
 After the initiation of transcription, the polymerase continues to elongate the RNA, adding one nucleotide after another to the growing RNA chain.
 Only a short stretch of RNA remains bound to the enzyme, when the polymerase reaches a terminator at the end of a gene, the nascent RNA falls off, so also the RNA polymerase.

 The question is, how the RNA polymerases are able to catalyse the three steps initiation,